Frequently Asked Questions

 How are able to provide these amazing services for free?

-We are 100% volunteer run organization and we receive donations from the community that provide the resources we need to help maintain the program.
+We are 501(c)(3) organization and 100% volunteer run.
+We receive donations from the community that provide the resources we need to help maintain the program.
 If you would like to make a tax-deductible donation, you can find information at “Get Involved.”

 What if my child and the peer volunteer are not a good match?